Along with eating right and exercising, keeping track of key health indicators is an important part of successful aging.

 Goal: < 180 mg/dL

 What it means: There are two different types of cholesterol.
 Low-density lipoprotein cholesterol (or LDL), is known as “bad” cholesterol.
 High-density lipoprotein cholesterol (or HDL), is considered “good” cholesterol.
 Too much bad cholesterol can clog blood vessels in the heart.
-A diet high in saturated and trans fat can raise bad cholesterol levels.
+A diet high in saturated and trans fat can disrupt normal cholesterol levels.
 Ideally, a senior’s total cholesterol level should be less than 200, with HDL cholesterol greater than 50 and LDL less than 100.

 3. Blood Sugar

 Goal: goal is < 130 mg/dL